andreassommer/ifdiff/toolbox/examples/rlcExample/rlcExample_README.md

 ![](plots_rlc/rlc_plot_1.png)
 ![](plots_rlc/rlc_plot_close.png)

-To further investigate this example, take a look at the files `rlc_main.m` and `rlcRHs.m`.
+To further investigate this example, take a look at the files `rlc_main.m` and `rlcRHS.m`.

 ## Sources